carascap/spacy-model-manager/README.md

 The spacy-model-manager package requires Python 3.7 or newer, and can be installed from the Python Package Index.
 Installing with **pip** will automatically install all required dependencies.
 A selection of environments we have tested follows:

 *   Ubuntu 20.04LTS and later releases require build-essential, python3, python3-pip, and python3-venv packages
-*   macOS 10.14 (and newer) releases require Xcode 11 (or newer), Xcode CLI tools, and Python 3 installed using Homebrew (or your preferred method)
+*   macOS 11 (and newer) releases require Xcode 13 (or newer), Xcode CLI tools, and Python 3 installed using Homebrew (or your preferred method)
-*   Windows 10 releases require Visual Studio Code, Build Tools for Visual Studio, and Python 3 installed using Anaconda 3 (or your preferred method)
+*   Windows 10 and Windows 11 releases require Visual Studio Code, Build Tools for Visual Studio, and Python 3 installed using Anaconda 3 (or your preferred method)

 We **strongly recommend** you create and activate a Python virtual environment prior to installing spacy-model-manager.
 With your environment configured and a Python virtual environment created and activated, run the following commands.